netsampler/goflow2/docs/mapping.md

 # Mapping and Configuration

-GoFlow2 allows users to collect non-standard fields.
+GoFlow2 allows users to collect and represent non-standard fields without having to rely on `-produce=raw` setting.

 By default, commonly used types are collected into the protobuf.
-For instance source and destination IP addresses, TCP/UDP ports.
+For instance source and destination IP addresses, TCP/UDP ports, etc.
 When suggesting a new field to collect, preference should be given to fields that are both widely adopted and supported by multiple protocols (sFlow, IPFIX).

-This lack the flexibility needed for some scenarios.
+Some scenarios require more flexibility.
-In fact, IPFIX allows Private Enterprise Numbers ([PEN](https://www.iana.org/assignments/enterprise-numbers/)) and entire datagrams (IPFIX, sFlow) can contain interesting bytes.
+In fact, IPFIX allows Private Enterprise Numbers ([PEN](https://www.iana.org/assignments/enterprise-numbers/)) and entire datagrams (IPFIX, sFlow) can contain bytes of interest.

-A mapping configuration file empowers GoFlow2 users to collect extra data without changing the code.
+A mapping configuration file empowers GoFlow2 users to collect extra data without changing the code and recompiling.
 The feature is available for both protobuf binary and JSON formatting.

 A configuration file can be invoked the following way: